-No matter how many times you entered the correct passcode to the iPhone, it’s just freeze and then return to lock page asking for passcode again.
-Passcode Loop problem.
+No matter how many times you entered the correct passcode to the iPhone, it’s just freezing and then return to the lock page asking for the passcode again.
+We called it – Passcode Loop.

 It’s NOT a software problem.
-We repaired a lot of this problem since iPhone 6.
-Until now, the iPhone X is getting many people have this problem.
+We repaired a lot of this problem since the generation of the iPhone 6.
+Until now, even the iPhone X and newer models are getting this problem.

-Continue to read this all to know the reason and how do we fix this.
+Continue to read this all to know the reason and how do we fix it.

 Passcode Loop Symptoms

-After entered the passcode, it freeze for about one minute and then it return to the locked page.
-You slide up to unlock, it asks the passcode again.
-Repeating whole process and you can’t enter to the system.
+After entering the passcode, it freezes for about one minute, and then it returns to the locked page.
+You slide up and try to unlock again, but it asks for the passcode again.
+No many how many times you repeat the process, you still can’t enter the system.

 If you already do a force update to the iPhone.
 Update process is completed without a problem.
 But it shows “Swipe up to recover” like the photo below.

 Your iPhone everything is working as normal.
 But you cannot access the Passcode Page from the Setting page.